 It can be so difficult to cope with the array of emotions that we can be left with when we’re in contact with someone who displays narcissistic traits.
 Guilt, frustration, self-doubt, anxiety, low mood, anger and vulnerability are all common reactions.
 Unfortunately, narcissists will project onto those closest too them which makes us question and doubt ourselves.
 They fail to take responsibility and ownership for themselves and instead push their issues onto others.
 For example, they may accuse you of being critical or judgemental when they are being critical and judgemental themselves.
 While they throw this at us, rendering us in a defensive and self-doubting position, it places the attention away from them to allow them to carry on.

 As you read this, if alarm bells are ringing, it may help to seek support or to find ways to cope.
-The next post may help with this ‘How to cope with narcissistic people in our lives’.
+The next post may help with this ‘5 Ways to Cope with Narcissistic People’.

 As always, please feel free to comment or ask any questions you may have about this post.